gianluca92sr/AmazonBotIT/README.md

 # AmazonBotIT
-A new Amazon Bot for amazon.it
+A new Amazon Bot for amazon.it.
+You can track a product and get it when available.

-GUIDE
+Requirements
+ChromeDriver for Selenium

+How to Install
 1. Download the correct version of chromeDriver if the program won't start
 2. Fill the txt file
 3. Start the program